NextUserSF/fighterr/README.md

 The trick is to use [UglifyJS](http://lisperator.net/uglifyjs/) for minifying JavaScript files with properly set [Global definitions compressor options](http://lisperator.net/uglifyjs/compress#global-defs).

-First of all, wrap all the FightErr call you wish to strip later with `DEBUG` checks:
+First of all, wrap all the FightErr calls you wish to strip later with `DEBUG` checks:

 ```javascript
 var myFunction = function (strArg, numArg) {